felixbroch/Imperial_master_thesis_RAG/README.md

    ```

 3. **Download the LLM model**
-   - Download a quantized model
+   - Download a quantised model
    - Place the model file in an accessible location
    - Update the model path in the notebook